nickserv/doc-validator/README.md

 ### Tool

 Install `doc-validator` globally for any project, or as a local development dependency for CI and test scripts.
-Use with a filename like `doc-validator README.md` to parse existing Markdown files, or pass stdin with no arguments for advanced scripting.
+Use with a filename like `doc-validator parse README.md` to parse existing Markdown files, or pass stdin with no path argument for advanced scripting.

 ## API